Professionalism & etiquette

 Know what appropriate tipping expectations are, and tip accordingly.
 In the U.S., people who provide ongoing customer service (hair stylist, local barista, etc.) depend on tips to supplement their regular pay.

-Tipping expectations in other countries may differ.
+Tipping expectations in other countries may differ., so research tipping norms before you travel.

 Additional job search skills Content